≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-As seen in the chart above, AB InBev is capable of servicing its debt and this applies to all situations, including the COVID crisis.
+While AB InBev carries a substantial amount of debt, it does not pose a threat to the company’s financial health.
+As seen in the chart above, AB InBev is capable of servicing its debt using the profits from operations and EBITDA in all situations, including during the COVID crisis.

 AB InBev’s Low Dividend Payout Ratio